stmilne/icdsHelp/docs/15_RoarRestricted.md

 This addendum addresses items unique to RR.

 ## Accessing

-RR accounts are only granted to individuals that require access to a restricted storage allocation.
-RR does not offer an open queue;
-users must submit jobs with a paid allocation.

 To request an account on RR, a user must complete the [Account Request](https://accounts.aci.ics.psu.edu) form,